Jeev28/Movie-Management-System/README.md

 - [Video Demo](#video-demonstration)

 ## Summary
 A video game rental management system, developed in Python using Matplotlib for visualisations on Jupyter Notebook.
 The system enables a store manager to manage video game rentals based on customer subscriptions.
-The manager can also check the availability of video games, rent them out to customersd and a maintain a database of all video games in the inventory.
+The manager can also check the availability of video games, rent them out to customers and a maintain a database of all video games in the inventory.

 ## Important Files and Specification